Why Should You Consider Becoming a Foster Carer?

 Becoming a foster carer is a big decision.
 And each of us will feel motivated to become a foster carer for our own reasons.
 Becoming a foster carer is a life changing decision, for you, for your family and very importantly for the children and young people who you decide to foster.
 Life changing in every way.

 If we had to put forward the most persuasive reason to consider becoming a foster carer it would be simply that there are thousands of children and young people who are, every year, reliant on the Foster Care system.
-There are over 3,500 children and young people in care in Northern Ireland and over 80% of these are in foster care.
+There are 3,624 children and young people in care in Northern Ireland and 83% of these live in foster care (March 2022).
+This equates to 3,008 children and young people reliant on foster care.
 These are children and young people whose current life and family circumstances mean that they urgently need to find a safe and stable home.
 And for whom, the prospect of finding that can make an invaluable difference to their life.

 “For me, it’s an opportunity to give back to somebody.
 To develop and boost them and to ensure they can try and succeed in life.”
 Laura, foster carer for a young refugee

 Reasons to Become a Foster Carer